 An inheritance cash advance is something you might want to consider if you have recently received an inheritance but it is stuck in the probate court process.
 Dealing with the death of a family member can be difficult, especially if you were financially dependent on them.
 If anything that we’ve detailed seems like it explains your personal situation, we’ll tell you everything that you need to know about the probate process.

-Steps to secure a probate advance
+Get a probate advance today!

 You do not have to have a good credit score to be approved.
 That is not something we put into consideration when applying for an advance with us.
 We also do not dictate how and when you use the money you have received.
 You can finance a car, pay off a real estate mortgage, or buy whatever you would like – we do not hold it against you.